Jeff Brantley

 Jeffrey Hoke Brantley (born September 5, 1963) is an American former professional baseball relief pitcher who played in Major League Baseball (MLB) for 14 seasons, from 1988 to 2001.
-Brantley currently is a broadcaster for the Cincinnati Reds.
+Brantley, whose nickname is Cowboy, was hired in 2006 as a broadcaster for one of his former teams, the Cincinnati Reds.

 Early career

 Brantley lettered in three sports at W. A. Berry High School (which was replaced by Hoover High School).
-Brantley also was the quarterback on Berry state championship football team.
+Brantley was the quarterback on a Berry state championship football team.

 Brantley played college baseball at Mississippi State University, where he was a teammate of Will Clark, Rafael Palmeiro and Bobby Thigpen on a Bulldogs team that participated in the 1985 College World Series.
 He is the co-holder of the SEC record for career wins by a pitcher with 45, along with University of South Carolina and Pittsburgh Pirates pitcher Kip Bouknight.

 Major league career

 Brantley played for the San Francisco Giants, Cincinnati Reds, St. Louis Cardinals and Philadelphia Phillies, all of the National League, and the Texas Rangers of the American League.
 He was a member of the 1989 Giants that defeated the Chicago Cubs to win the National League pennant and eventually lost to the Oakland A's in the World Series.
 In the World Series, he pitched in three games with an ERA of 4.15.

 Brantley was an All-Star in 1990, finishing the season with a 5–3 record and a 1.56 ERA.
 He led the National League in 1996 with 44 saves.

 In 2010, he was inducted into the Mississippi Sports Hall of Fame.